Where should my content go?

 - The content is identified by the retention schedule as appropriate for retirement (e.g. news article more than four years old)

-- The cost of retaining and maintaining the content is not warranted, justifiable and sustainable
+- The cost of retaining and maintaining the content is not warranted, justifiable or sustainable

-- The content contains private or sensitive information about an individual or company and there wasn’t explicit consent granted to publish the information (e.g. old submissions)
+- The content contains private or sensitive information about an individual or company and explicit consent was not granted to publish the information (e.g. old submissions)